Dreaming381/Latios-Framework-Documentation/Core/README.md

 You can request a new scene using the `RequestLoadScene` component, and you can get useful scene info from the `CurrentScene` component attached to the `worldBlackboardEntity`.
-All subscenes loaded are forced to load synchronously, ensuring that settings entities are present right away.
+All subscenes loaded are forced to load synchronously by default, ensuring that settings entities are present right away.

 If you want an entity to stick around (besides the `worldBlackboardEntity` which always sticks around), you can add the `DontDestroyOnSceneChangeTag`.